 The College of Letters & Science and the Lubar School of Business offers a Master of Science in Nonprofit Management and Leadership.
 The program is designed to provide students with the essential theoretical and practical knowledge and skills needed to be successful in managing and leading nonprofit sector organizations.

 Courses address the full range of skills needed to serve nonprofit organizations effectively, including financial management, resource development, governance, organizational leadership, and program planning and accountability.
-Both students and instructors in the program include experienced professionals representing a wide spectrum of nonprofit organizations.
+Both students and instructors in the program include experienced professionals representing a full spectrum of nonprofit organizations.

 Candidates for the MS in Nonprofit Management and Leadership may be: